 Tuati – first NZer to view Antarctica

-Tuati was the first New Zealander to view the coast of Antarctica, in 1840.
-He was a member of the United States Exploring Expedition of 1838–1842 to the southern oceans.
-The expedition, led by Lieutenant Charles Wilkes, provided the first evidence that Antarctica was a continent.
+Tuati was probably the first New Zealander to view the coast of Antarctica, in 1840.
+He was part of the United States Exploring Expedition, which explored the southern oceans between 1838 and 1842.
+The expedition, led by Lieutenant Charles Wilkes, notably provided the first evidence that Antarctica was a continent.

-Tuati worked as a seaman but also accompanied Wilkes as his interpreter when the expedition stopped off in Polynesia.
-In his Narrative of the United States Exploring Expedition, Wilkes described ‘Tuatti’ as ‘an excellent sailor, a very good fellow’.
+Tuati worked as a seaman but also accompanied Wilkes as his interpreter when the expedition stopped in French Polynesia.
+Wilkes wrote of ‘Tuatti' in his detailed narrative of the expedition, Narrative of the United States Exploring Expedition, commenting that he ‘was an excellent sailor, a very good fellow'.

 Tuati left the expedition in the Hawaiian Islands in October 1840, on the expiration of his term of enlistment.
 He subsequently migrated to Australia with his father and younger brother.

 In 1993 the New Zealand Geographic Board named a peak in Antarctica after Tuati.
-The 2595-m Tuati Peak rises above the north wall at the head of the Mitchell Glacier in the Royal Society Range, Victoria Land.
+Tuati Peak stands at 2595 m, rising above the north wall of Mitchell Glacier at the glacier head, in the Royal Society Range, Victoria Land.

 Further information